undergroundwires/aws-static-site-with-cd/README.md

 - Here you'll choose the name for your stack(s)
 - 💡 Recommended: Have a prefix for each stack e.g. `websitename-iam-stack`, `websitename-cert-stack`...
+  - This is required to use [deploy script](./scripts/deploy.sh) for future operations
 - ❗ Double check to ensure you have max `18` chars [^1] (`28` without `iam-stack-` prefix) in your stack name.
   - Otherwise AWS trims the name, and it breaks some policies that gives permissions by the stack name, see [security](#security)
-- Update also names for future stacks in `Parameters`.

 [^1]: `64 chars for roles - 14 chars used by AWS - 21 chars longest role name (ResolveCertLambdaRole) + 1 hypens = 28 chars`